-The goals of molecular dynamics simulations of the rotation coordinate system with the TIP5P-Ewald model are the followings: (i) how the CH4-free hydrate will behave at 273 K against microwave irradiations, (ii) how the methane hydrate will be stabe at the low temperature at 193 K, (iii) how the density of the stable and unstable boundary of methane hydrate will exist at the temperature at 273 K ?
+The goals of molecular dynamics simulations of the rotation coordinate system with the TIP5P-Ewald model are the followings: (i) how the CH4-free ice behaves at 273 K against microwave irradiations, (ii) how methane hydrate is stabe at the low temperature at 193 K, (iii) how the density of the stable and unstable boundary of methane hydrate exists at the temperature at 273 K ?

 The rest of this paper is organized as follows.
 The methodology of molecular dynamics with equations of motion and forces is written in Section 2.1, and the procedures of the five-body water model are given in Section 2.2.
 Modeling of present simulations is given in Section 3.1, and heating and collapse of methane hydrate at the temperture 273 K and the pressure 1 atm are shown in Section 3.2.
 Simulations of variable densities with constant temperture are shown in Section 3.3.
 The low temperature of 193 K with the pressure 1 atm is argued in Section 3.4.
+The microwave devices of 1,000 V/cm are estimated in Section 3.5.
 A summary is provided in Section 4.
 The equations of long-range Coulombic interactions are explained in Appendix A.